starship/starship/docs/pt-BR/config/README.md

 ## Ruby

-Por padrão o módulo `ruby` vai exibir a versão atual instalada do [Ruby](https://www.ruby-lang.org/).
-O módulo vai exibir se algumas das condições a seguir for atendida:
+By default the `ruby` module shows the currently installed version of [Ruby](https://www.ruby-lang.org/).
+O módulo será mostrado se alguma das seguintes condições for atendida:

-- O diretório atual tenha um arquivo `Gemfile`
+- The current directory contains a `Gemfile` file
-- O diretório atual contém um arquivo `.ruby-version`
+- The current directory contains a `.ruby-version` file
-- O diretório atual contem um arquivo `.rb`
+- The current directory contains a `.rb` file
-- As variáveis de ambiente `RUBY_VERSION` ou `RBENV_VERSION` estão definidas
+- The environment variables `RUBY_VERSION` or `RBENV_VERSION` are set

-O Starship pega a versão atual do Ruby rodando `ruby -v`.
+Starship gets the current Ruby version by running `ruby -v`.

 ### Opções